raj0991/raj0991/readme.md

 ## About me

-I am a MERN Stack developer with 3 years of experience.
-I am passionate about building scalable and reliable web applications.
-I have a strong understanding of React & Node.js core concepts, as well as popular React
+I am a **MERN Stack developer** with **${new Date().getFullYear() - 2021} years** of experience in building scalable and reliable web applications.
+I have a strong understanding of React & Node.js core concepts, as well as popular React & Node.js frameworks and libraries.

  & Node.js frameworks and libraries.

  <p align="center">